grant-humphries/grant-humphries.github.io/_drafts/python-comtypes-arcobjects.md

 Dim fdsGDS As IGeoDataset = CType(gdbFWS.OpenFeatureDataset(featDataset), IGeoDataset)
 ```

-In order to more easily mimic VB in python [this post](http://gis.stackexchange.com/questions/129456/guidelines-for-using-arcobjects-from-python) recommends creating the following functions.
-These are just simple wrappers on comtypes functions, but they emulate VB.NET functionality more closely and are less verbose which, given how often they need to be called, is meaningful:
+In order to more easily mimic VB in Python [this post](http://gis.stackexchange.com/questions/129456), which details best practices for these tools, recommends creating the following functions.
+These are just simple wrappers on comtypes functions, but they emulate VB.NET syntax more closely and are a little more terse which, given how often they need to be called, is meaningful:

 ```python
 from comtypes.client import CreateObject